thurstonemerson/gitpython-examples/README.md

-# Make Changes to Git Repository
+# GitPython Examples

-Scripts showing examples of how to programmatically make changes to git repositories, including the following types:
+GitPython example scripts showing how to programmatically make changes to git repositories, including the following types:

 - creating a repository with a set of changes on random dates between a start and an end